-Here is a simple step-by-step guide to checking which version of Flash you are using and how to update it and change update settings if necessary.
+Here is a simple step-by-step guide to check which version of Flash you are using, how to update it, and how to change your update settings if necessary.

-1. Firstly, if you're having problems installing Flash player, make sure you read Adobe's comprehensive guide to installing Flash whichever browser you are using.
-This guide will also automatically detect which version of Flash you are currently using and display it dynamically:
+1. Firstly, if you're having problems installing Flash Player, make sure you read Adobe's comprehensive guide to installing Flash whichever browser you are using.
+This guide will automatically detect which version of Flash you are currently using and display it dynamically:

 2. If your version of Adobe Flash is out of date, you should receive the message below.
 Clicking "Install" will automatically update you to the latest version.

-3. If you haven't received the message above, it's because you haven't got auto-updating activated.
+3. If you don't receive the above message, it's because you haven't got auto-updating activated.
 You can activate it by changing your Flash settings (note that the settings panel you see when you click this link is not a screenshot - it's a dynamically updated window of the Flash settings on your computer which you can adjust accordingly).